 Many if not most Eberspacher faults can be identified and repaired by a reasonable DIYer, saving expensive dealer repairs.

-Much of the information here is readily available from the Eberspacher manuals and from other sources.
+Some of the information here is available from the Eberspacher manuals and from other sources.

 Although the pages are for D2 and D4 Airtronic and D1LC Compact heaters, most sections apply to other models.

 This page deals with the simplest and most common faults and is a good starting point before progressing to the main faults page.

 The most common Eberspacher faults

 The commonest faults are due to:-